 In the 20th century, livestock numbers grew as more land was brought into pasture and new technology increased production.
 This included aerial topdressing with phosphate and lime, which improved grass growth.

-Since 1990, a drop in demand has curbed production.
-Sheep and beef cattle numbers have fallen by about a quarter and a fifth respectively.
-The sector has responded by becoming more efficient.
-Since 1990–91 lambing percentages have risen by a quarter, and earnings from sheep as a proportion of all farm revenue have increased from 53% to 64%.
+Since 1990 a drop in demand has curbed production.
+Sheep and beef cattle numbers have fallen and the sector has responded by becoming more efficient and increasing lambing percentages.

 Tragedy at Ngakonui